-Continuing law states that notwithstanding any other provision in the Revised Code and except as otherwise provided by Division rule, a licensee holding a commercial fishing license issued under the Hunting and Fishing Law may transfer that license to a person holding a commercial fishing license issued under Ohio law or to a person meeting the qualifications governing applications for commercial fishing licenses (revised by the act as discussed above).
+Existing law states that notwithstanding any other provision in the Revised Code and except as otherwise provided by Division rule, a licensee holding a commercial fishing license issued under the Hunting and Fishing Law may transfer that license to a person holding a commercial fishing license issued under Ohio law or to a person meeting the qualifications established in current law governing applications for commercial fishing licenses (revised by the bill as discussed above).
+The qualifications include all of the following: (1) 90 days' Ohio residency immediately preceding application, (2) two years' commercial fishing gear experience or holder of an Ohio commercial license of another gear, and (3) posting of a \$1,000 performance bond or cash deposit in a like amount.
 Furthermore, a transfer is subject to specified conditions.
 The conditions include the following: